SACAS went Global

 1.5 Investigation of SACAS Ireland Appeals

 The appointee who is responsible for the investigation of the appeal shall be free of ‘conflict of interest’.
-(I.e. the person must not have provided consultancy to, or have been employed by the appellant within the previous 2 years.
-They shall not be a shareholder of the appealing organization and shall be free of any commercial or personal influences that might affect the objectivity and were not part of any internal or external audits in the past two years from the date of appeal at the appealing company.
+(I.e., the person must not have provided consultancy to, or have been employed by, the appellant within the previous 2 years.
+They shall not be a shareholder of the appealing organization and shall be free of any commercial or personal influences that might affect the objectivity, and shall not have been part of any internal or external audits in the past two years from the date of appeal at the appealing company.

 The appointee(s) may not be the same people who conducted the audits or who are part of the approvals board activities.

-SACAS Ireland shall ensure that submission, investigation, and decisions on appeals shall not result in any discriminatory actions against the appellant.
+SACAS Ireland shall ensure that submissions, investigations, and decisions on appeals shall not result in any discriminatory actions against the appellant.

 The appeals-handling process shall include at least the following elements and methods: